Infineon/mtb-example-ml-deepcraft-deploy-ready-model/README.md

 # DEEPCRAFT&trade; Ready Model deployment for PSOC&trade; 6 MCU

-This code example demonstrates how to integrate a Ready Model library from the DEEPCRAFT&trade; studio on ModusToolbox&trade;.
+This code example demonstrates how to integrate a Ready Model library from the DEEPCRAFT&trade; Studio on ModusToolbox&trade;.
 The code example includes six different models, where five models detect different sounds:
 - Baby cry detection
 - Cough detection
 - Alarm detection